simplecov-ruby/simplecov/README.md

 [![You can support the development of SimpleCov via Pledgie - thanks for your help](https://pledgie.com/campaigns/18379.png?skin_name=chrome)][Pledgie]

 SimpleCov is a code coverage analysis tool for Ruby.
-It uses [ruby's built-in Coverage][Coverage] library to gather code coverage data, but makes processing its results much easier by providing a clean API to filter, group, merge, format and display those results, thus giving you a complete code coverage suite that can be set up with just a couple lines of code.
+It uses [Ruby's built-in Coverage][Coverage] library to gather code coverage data, but makes processing its results much easier by providing a clean API to filter, group, merge, format, and display those results, giving you a complete code coverage suite that can be set up with just a couple lines of code.

-In most cases, you'll want overall coverage results for your projects, including all types of tests, cucumber features etc. SimpleCov automatically takes care of this by caching and then merging results when generating reports, so your report actually includes coverage across your test suites and thereby gives you a better picture of blank spots.
+In most cases, you'll want overall coverage results for your projects, including all types of tests, cucumber features, etc. SimpleCov automatically takes care of this by caching and merging results when generating reports, so your report actually includes coverage across your test suites and thereby gives you a better picture of blank spots.

-The official formatter of SimpleCov is packaged as a separate gem called [simplecov-html] but will be installed and configured automatically when you launch SimpleCov.
+The official formatter of SimpleCov is packaged as a separate gem called [simplecov-html], but will be installed and configured automatically when you launch SimpleCov.
 If you're curious, you can find it [on Github, too][simplecov-html].